Sharpening the edge during Ulchi Freedom Shield 25

 |0

-This work, Sharpening the edge during Ulchi Freedom Shield 25 [Image 5 of 5], by SrA Tallon Bratton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Sharpening the edge during Ulchi Freedom Shield 25, by SrA Tallon Bratton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.